-Acquisition and maintenance of a dominant position on the market is not prohibited as such, although acquisition of dominance through mergers is subject to the AMC prior review and approval.
-However, pursuant to the Competition Law certain practices of dominant companies may have harmful effects on the market and are, thus, prohibited.
+The acquisition and maintenance of a dominant position on the market is not prohibited as such, although acquisition of dominance through mergers is subject to the AMC’s prior review and approval.
+However, pursuant to the Competition Law, certain practices of dominant companies may have harmful effects on the market and are thus prohibited.

 Prohibited practices include: